ProfessorGram/updated/README.md

 To view a list of all available Content types.

 Click **Configure** on the target Content type.
 To activate Last updated functionality for the Content type, verify that the checkbox labeled ***Display last updated date*** in the ***Display settings*** tab is checked.
-If it is, Last updated information should appear in the display of every instance of that Content type.
+If it is, Last updated information should appear in the display of every instance of that Content type in the User GUI.

 ### By Individual Node
-To control the display of Last updated information for a Node, visit:
+To control the display of Last updated information for an individual Node in the User GUI, visit:

 **Administration > Structure > Content types**